 Key features:

-- Ceiling mounted to not take up valuable wall or floor space
+- Ceiling mounted not to take up valuable wall or floor space

 - Direct wired (no extension cords!)